The Quick Guide To

 Mexico is one of the easiest countries to get a residency visa.
 The process is very straightforward and inexpensive.
 You simply have to prove you have enough funds to cover your cost of living and pass a simple immigration interview done at the Mexican Consulate nearest you.

 For most expats, the process of applying for a resident visa in Mexico starts outside of Mexico at a Mexican Consulate nearest you.
 Once you schedule an appointment with a Mexican consulate, the consulate will usually give you a list of requirements and paperwork needed for your interview.
-During your interview, you will be asked by Mexican immigration officials things like how you plan to cover your expenses in Mexico, if you receive a pension or social security, whether you are gainfully employed, how you earn a living, and what your reason for wanting to live in Mexico is.
-The cost of getting a residency visa in Mexico is around $300 USD if you decide to process it by yourself.
+During your interview, you will be asked by Mexican immigration officials things like how you plan to cover your expenses in Mexico if you receive a pension or social security, whether you are gainfully employed, how you earn a living, and what your reason for wanting to live in Mexico is.

 A New Adventure!